 At Spark Interiors, we can leverage our connections to ensure that the embodied energy of your interior design products is kept to a minimum.
 We’re environmentally focused and we take into account every single point of energy output when selecting the right materials for your sustainable interior design project.

-If you are looking for an expert to help you with your interior design remodeling or sustainable furnishings project, contact us today to reserve a complimentary phone consultation!
+If you are looking for an expert to help you with your interior design remodelling or sustainable furnishings project, contact us today to reserve a complimentary phone consultation!